 The victims - one an Israeli Arab and the others citizens of the West Bank - were taken to a hospital.

 In an interview with a local radio station, Beni Biton, the mayor of Dimona, said the man, who is now in police custody, was known to authorities.
 Prime Minister Benjamin Netanyahu has since condemned the attack.

 "The authorities will pursue anyone who engages in violence and violates the law, no matter on what side it occurs," Netanyahu's statement read.

 Israel has seen a wave of violence over the past several days, most of it concentrated in parts of Jerusalem and the West Bank.
 Anti-Arab protests broke out in Jerusalem on Thursday night, with the stabbing of at least eight Israelis and violent clashes between Palestinians and police.

-, Israel had barred Palestinians from entering the Old City, a holy site for Christians, Jews and Muslims alike, after several incidents in which Palestinians stabbed Israeli citizens.
+On Sunday, Israel had barred Palestinians from entering the Old City, a holy site for Christians, Jews and Muslims alike, after several incidents in which Palestinians stabbed Israeli citizens.
 Access to the al-Asqa mosque compound, a holy site to Muslims has also been limited in recent days.
 The site is also of religious importance to Jews, who refer to it as the Temple Mount.

 Tension increased after Palestinian President Mahmoud Abbas said last month at the UN General Assembly in New York that the Palestinians were no longer bound by

 the 1993 Oslo interim peace accords because of Israel's continued settlement activities.
 The speech was met with a response from Netanyahu, who called it "deceitful."